Kennesaw Workers’ Compensation Lawyer

 Can I Pursue a Third-Party Lawsuit Alongside My Workers’ Compensation Claim?

 If someone other than your employer or coworker caused your injury, you may file a separate third-party personal injury lawsuit.
-This could cover pain and suffering, which workers’ comp does not pay.
+This personal injury claim could cover pain and suffering, which workers’ comp does not pay.
 We guide you through both paths at once.

 What Are My Options if My Workers’ Compensation Claim Is Denied?